zyedidia/micro/runtime/help/help.md

 * colors: Explains micro's colorscheme and syntax highlighting engine and how to create your own colorschemes or add new languages to the engine

-For example to open the help page on plugins you would press CtrlE and type `help plugins`.
+For example, to open the help page on plugins you would press CtrlE and type `help plugins`.

 I recommend looking at the `tutorial` help file because it is short for each section and gives concrete examples of how to use the various configuration options in micro.
 However,